ropensci/GSODR/inst/paper/paper.md

 interest.

-Additional data, alternative elevation data based on a 200 meter buffer of elevation values, derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008] are included.
+Additional data, alternative elevation data based on a 200 meter buffer of elevation values derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008] are included.
 These data are useful to help address possible inaccuracies and in many cases, missing elevation values, in the reported station elevations.